Open-LinaOS-Foundation/LinaOS/Documentation/s390/vfio-ap.rst

 These are the steps:

-1. Install the vfio_ap module on the linux host.
+1. Install the vfio_ap module on the linaos host.
 The dependency chain for the vfio_ap module is:
    * iommu
    * s390